 Prominent Psychological Problems With Adopted Child

 Adoption often negatively affects the attitude and behavior of adopted kids, so learning about psychological issues with adopted children is critical.
 Psychological and behavioral issues may include (1):

 1. Feelings of Rejection

 If your child was adopted at an early age and does not remember the adoption, they may experience a wide variety of emotions, including rejection upon learning about the adoption.
+Possibly leading to withdrawal from communication or loneliness.
 Your child may think that their biological family did not like or want them or did not love them.
 The feeling of being unwanted or abandoned may affect your adopted child’s psychological health and development negatively.
 Feelings of rejection or abandonment may affect the behavior of your child adversely, so finding ways to make your child feel that they are an important part of your family are imperative.

 2. Loss and Grief

 Unexpressed feelings of loss and grief due to perceived abandonment may contribute to emotional trauma and behavioral problems in your adopted child.
 A myriad of emotions may include not only grief and loss, but also shame, disappointment, confusion, and curiosity.
 It is natural for your child to have questions about their biological parents.
 Also, if they are old enough to remember, your adopted child may grieve the loss of their biological siblings, grandparents, as well as friends, and other familiar environments (1).

 3. Identity Queries

 Your adopted child may suffer from issues related to self-identification on learning about their adoption.
+It could further lead to mental health issues such as stress, anxiety, and depression in them.
 Identity development can be more complicated in adopted kids.
 They will likely have many questions about their biological parents, where they lived, who they resemble, why their biological parents gave them up for adoption, and such.
 Your child may also ask you about their biological family traditions and heritage (2).

 The sense of self-esteem of your adopted child relates to her sense of belonging, identity, value, and dignity.
 Studies reveal that adopted kids score lower on self-esteem than their non-adopted counterparts (3).

 5. Genetic Problems